willhansen/RoyaltyOffRevenueLicense/README.md

 The specific behavior we want out of the license:

-- If someone modifies your code, they need to make that modified code available (similar to the LGPL)
+- If someone modifies your code and then distributes it, or runs it as part of a service, they need to publish that modified code (similar to the LGPL, or a hypothetical ALGPL)
-- If someone makes money by using or selling your code, they need to give you a fraction of their revenue, with that fraction of revenue being defined by the developer within the license
+- If someone makes money by using or selling your code, they need to give you a fraction of their revenue, with that fraction of revenue being defined by the developer within an included configuration file
-  - Running your code to gain revenue -> pay royalty on that revenue
+  - Someone runs your code to gain revenue -> they pay you a royalty based on that revenue
+    - End user buys application that uses your code, and uses that application to make money -> pay royalty
+    - Someone buys a robot that is running the library somewhere inside, and makes money by using it -> pay royalty
-  - Selling something containing your code -> pay royalty on sale revenue
+  - Someone sells your code to gain revenue -> they pay you a royalty based on that revenue
-- If someone modifies your code, they may add their own royalties on top of the existing ones
+- If someone modifies your code, they may add their own royalties on top of the existing ones, because their work has value too
   - They may NOT remove existing royalties
-  - Adding royalties is the ONLY change they may make to the license
-- The code needs to not cost any money for people who don't use the software to make money
+- If someone runs or distributes your code and does not gain revenue from it, they don't owe anything.
 - If all creators of a piece of software don't add required royalties to the license, this license should be more or less equivalent to the LGPL
-- If all users of a piece of software don't get any revenue, this license should be more or less equivalent to the LGPL
+- If all users of a piece of software don't get any revenue, this license should be more or less equivalent to a hypothetical ALGPL
-- Each contributor to a project should be able to lower their own previously added royalty if they want to.
+- Each contributor to a project should be able to LOWER their own previously added royalty if they want to.
-- Each contributor to a project should be able to raise their own previously added royalty if they want to, though users will still be able to use the lower price from the previous version
+- Each contributor to a project should be able to RAISE their own previously added royalty if they want to, though users will still be able to use the lower price from previously released versions

-TL;DR: Like the LGPL, but you have to pay a percentage of your revenue to use or sell licensed software.
+TL;DR: Like a hypothetical ALGPL, but you have to pay a percentage of your revenue to use or sell licensed software.

+---

+## How royalties can change with additional contributions

+### Why do they need to change?

+Allowing additional royalties for contributions to a project motivates those contributions.
+Especially the low-fun, high-value contributions such as documentation, bug fixes, and unit tests.

+### Why even limit it at all?

+There need to be limits to prevent someone from fixing a typo and changing the royalty distribution to give them all the money.
+Such a change would probably not be accepted to be merged back into the main project, but even having forks of a project with such changes would not be ideal.

+### A well-defined process for adding royalties for additional contribution to a project

+#### Adding royalties to a project should not reduce the royalties for existing work done

+Adding a feature to a project does not reduce the value of existing features.
+The process for adding royalties with a contribution should reflect this.

+#### Including a library with royalties into a project with royalties should work out the same as if that library and royalties were simply added directly to the project

+The contributed value is the same in both cases, so the royalty distributions should be the same.